TiCaLiBrO/Trillia/README.md

     integer32 x = 10

-If you use a type without a size, the type of the variable will remain consistent, but size promotion and demotion will occur when necessary.
+If you use a type without a size, the variable type will remain consistent, but size promotion and demotion will occur when necessary.

     integer x = 120    # this is an 8-bit integer by default because it's the smallest size that can represent this value. x = 300            # It was promoted to a 16-bit integer to be able to represent this value.